Bathing a newborn safely requires gentle handling, proper water temperature, and using mild products carefully to protect delicate skin.

 What washing techniques should I use when bathing a newborn?

-Use mild, fragrance-free baby soap sparingly and focus on cleaning skin folds like neck creases, behind ears, and diaper areas.
-Avoid scrubbing; instead, gently wipe to protect delicate skin and prevent dryness or irritation.
+Use plain water alone in the early days or a mild, fragrance-free baby cleanser sparingly, and focus on cleaning skin folds like neck creases, behind ears, and diaper areas.
+Avoid scrubbing; instead, gently wipe to protect delicate skin and reduce dryness or irritation.

 Conclusion – Bathing A Newborn- Tips And Safety